 Formation of the eye in the human embryo begins approximately three weeks into embryonic development and continues through the tenth week.
 Cells from both the ectodermal and the mesodermal tissues contribute to its development.
 Specifically, the eye is derived from the neuroepithelium, the surface ectoderm, and the extracellular mesenchyme which consists of both the neural crest and mesoderm.
 Neuroepithelium forms the retina, ciliary body, iris, and optic nerves.
 Surface ectoderm forms the lens, corneal epithelium, and eyelid.
 The extracellular mesenchyme forms the sclera, the corneal endothelium, stroma, blood vessels, muscles, and vitreous.

 The optic nerve is the sensory nerve that transmits impulses from the retina to the brain.
-The oculomotor, trochlear, and abducent nerve innervate the extraocular muscles.
-The ophthalmic nerve branches into the lacrimal, frontal, and nasociliary nerves.
+The oculomotor , trochlear, and abducens nerve innervate the extraocular muscles.
+The oculomotor nerve has The ophthalmic nerve branches into the lacrimal, frontal, and nasociliary nerves.
 The lacrimal nerve runs to the lacrimal glands and branches off to other areas.
 The frontal nerve supplies sensation to the superior eyelid and forehead.
 The nasociliary nerve is the sensory nerve to the eyeball.

 Six extrinsic eye muscles that move each eye: (1) superior rectus, (2) inferior rectus, (3) lateral rectus, (4) medial rectus, (5) superior oblique, and (6) inferior oblique.
+Lateral rectus is innervated by trochlear and superior oblique is innervated by abducens nerve; The oculomotor nerve innervates the remaining four muscles.
 The motor units in these muscles tend to be small with neurons serving only two or three muscle fibers at times.
 Such small motor units allow precise and rapid eye movement.
 Portions of the brainstem and cerebellum coordinate eye movements.

 The eyeball is a complex structure with many small organs that are essential for vision and movement of the eye.
 An injury to any part of the eye can result in discomfort, reduced vision, and in some cases blindness.
 The eye is a source of injury, infection, and multiple medical diseases.
 It is important for all health practitioners to be able to identify and describe the anatomical features of the eye.